All gas powered ATVs will have at least one spark plug, if not two, and will need to be replaced.

-On average, ATV manufacturers suggest you replace the spark plugs in your ATV every 200 hours or 4,000 miles.
+On average, manufacturers suggest you replace the spark plugs in your ATV every 200 hours or 4,000 miles.
 At least, this is what Can-Am suggest for their Outlander line of ATVs in 2023.

 What I, personally, do is replace the spark plugs every year, no matter the miles, when I do my annual service.